Alootook Ipellie

-Alootook Ipellie (Nuvuqquq, Northwest Territories, 1951 – Ottawa, September 8, 2007) was an Inuk graphic artist, political and satirical cartoonist, writer, photographer, and Inuktitut translator.
+Alootook Ipellie (1951 in Nuvuqquq, Northwest Territories – September 8, 2007, in Ottawa) was an Inuk graphic artist, political and satirical cartoonist, writer, photographer, and Inuktitut translator.

 Early life and education

 Ipellie was born in the small hunting camp of Nuvuqquq near Frobisher Bay, Northwest Territories, now known as Iqaluit, Nunavut on Baffin Island.
 His father, Joanassie, died in a hunting accident before Ipellie's first birthday, and his mother, Napatchie, moved with him to the hamlet of Frobisher Bay.
 "He spent his childhood and early teenage years adjusting to the transition from the traditional nomadic Inuit way of life to life in government-sponsored Inuit settlements."
 His grandfather was the sculptor Ennutsiak.

 There was no high school in his community so Ipellie had to move to complete his education.
 He ended up at Ottawa's High School of Commerce where he discovered his artistic ability.
 Ipellie eventually settled in Ottawa.